robinmanuelthiel/flexbutton/README.md

 **Features:**

-- Adjustable button size
+- Adjustable button size and shape
 - Icons with adjustable size
 - Color overlays for background and icon (normal and pressed state)
-- Events for button press and release
+- Events for button hold and release
-- Round button and Pill butto (using corner radius)
+- Round button and Pill button (using corner radius)
 - Icon only, text only or mixed mode
+- Customizable Borders
+- Toggle Mode

 ## How to use